JonHPC/skill-squares/README.md

 npm run backend
 ```

 Note: Because Tailwind CSS is used in this project, you have to specify and input and output css file to enable hot module reloading.
-Run the following script prior to spinning up the frontend.
+Run the following script prior to spinning up the frontend if you want to make changes to your Tailwind CSS.
 ```
 npm run tailwind
 ```